-The economy as a whole is in turmoil right now thanks to the coronavirus pandemic, and that’s hitting smartphones sales hard.
-A report from Canalys this week reveals that the industry as a whole saw its biggest decline ever this past quarter.
+The economy as a whole is in turmoil right now, thanks to the coronavirus pandemic, and that’s hitting smartphones sales hard.
+After a report from Canalys earlier this year saw the biggest sales dip ever in Q1 2020, things have gotten even worse in Q2.

 Obviously, the impact varies from company to company.
 Samsung, for example, kept its top spot in the industry but saw smartphone sales drop 17% to 60 million units due to the coronavirus.
 Huawei saw a similar year-over-year drop, but part of that is due to the ongoing US Entity List situation.
 Even Apple saw a considerable dip with a drop of 8%.